Asia Today: Modi gets 2nd vaccine dose as India hits record - WTMJ

 The new cases reported by the Health Ministry overtook Wednesday’s 115,736 infections with dozens of cities and towns imposing night curfews to try to contain infections.

-Fatalities rose by 685 in the past 24 hours, the highest since November, raising the nation’s toll to 166,862 dead since the pandemic began.
+Fatalities rose by 685 in the past 24 hours, the highest since November, raising the nation’s toll to 166,862 dead.

 The western state of Maharashtra, the worst hit in the country, accounted for nearly 47% of new infections.